 To clearly establish joint ownership, it is important to ensure the following:

-Additionally, a Joint Property Ownership Agreement is essential to formalize the arrangement between co-owners, outlining the terms of ownership, usage, and other key responsibilities.
+Additionally, a Joint Property Ownership Agreement is essential to formalise the arrangement between co-owners, outlining the terms of ownership, usage, and other key responsibilities.

 Joint ownership of property can often lead to disputes among co-owners, especially when there is a lack of clear agreements or communication.
 These disputes can take many forms, ranging from disagreements over property management to conflicts about inheritance or the sale of the property.
 Below are some of the most common issues that arise in joint ownership situations: